Lando-L/boax/README.md

 ## Basic Usage

-Here is a basic example of using the Boax API for defining a Gaussian Process model, constructing an Acquisition function, and combining the two for optimzation.
+Here is a basic example of using the Boax API for defining a Gaussian Process model, constructing an Acquisition function, and generating the next batch of data points to query.
 For more details check out the [docs](https://boax.readthedocs.io/en/latest/).

 1. Defining a Gaussian Process model: